robfalck/POEMs/POEM_031.md

 This behavior would also be convenient with AnalysisError.
 A model could have many components which raise AnalysisError in certain situations, such as meta-models with extrapolation disabled.
-When optimizing using SNOPT, a triggered AnalysisError results in a backtracking of the optimziation line search and results in a `D` being desplayed in the iteration status.
+When optimizing using SNOPT, a triggered AnalysisError results in a backtracking of the optimization line search and results in a `D` being desplayed in the iteration status.
 Tracking exactly which component triggered that AnalysisError is difficult.
 This POEM first proposes adding a `verbose` setting to AnalysisError that will print the file and line number where the AnalysisError was raised.

 Description
 -----------

-1. Verose AnalysisError
+1. Verbose AnalysisError

 Add argument `verbose` to AnalysisError.
 If True, AnalysisError's `__init__` should do something like the following: